 As per AS 21 “Consolidated Financial Statements“, these are to be prepared and presented for a group of enterprises under the control of a parent.

-This AS does not prescribe which companies have to prepare Consolidated Financial Statements but specifies the rules to be followed where such financial statements are prepared.
+This AS does not prescribe which companies have to prepare these Statements but specifies the rules to be followed where such financial statements are prepared.

-As per this AS, Consolidated Financial Statements are to be prepared by every company who has subsidiary or holding companies under it, except in the following situations-
+As per this AS, these Statements are to be prepared by every company who has subsidiary or holding companies under it, except in the following situations-

 - It may be possible that the subsidiary is acquired and it is held only to be transferred or subsequently disposed off in the near future and because of that, the control may be intended to be temporary.

 - Or where the subsidiary is under severe long-term restrictions, which affect its ability to transfer funds to the parent.
 This means that if the parent company cannot bring the resources of the subsidiary company to its main resources due to some restrictions, then Consolidated Financial Statement is not required to be made.